 This is part two of our series about making the most of an in-house video studio investment.
 Next up in our series — how to create an efficient in-house video production process.

 Want to talk about your company’s in-house video studio?
-Email me, Rebecca Garnick Ast, at rgast – at – tippingpointlabs dot com.
+Email us at jcosco – at – tippingpointlabs dot com.